xStarbound/xStarbound/README.md

 Compiled builds for Linux and Windows should be available in the usual place on this repository.

-If you're compiling xSB-2 anyways, make sure it loads the game assets in `/assets/xSBassets/`.

 ## Building

 This repository is already set up for easy building.
 Follow the appropriate instructions for your OS if listed; if your OS *isn't* listed, adjustments generally shouldn't be too complex.
 Note that building with Clang/LLVM is *not* properly supported, and will likely never be — expect Clang builds to be a buggy mess.